yuey7x/yuey7x.github.io/_pages/about.md

 Research Interests
 ======

-I design and analyze **continual learning** agents, machine learning agents that can continually acquire knowledge to achieve desired behaviors over an extended lifetime.
-To this end, I leverage tools from probability theory, stochastic modeling, information theory, etc. I also work to specialize agent design principles to specific **applications in operations**, leveraging deep neural networks.
+I design and analyze **continual learning** agents, machine learning agents that can continually acquire knowledge to tackle **decision making** challenges over an extended lifetime.
+To this end, I leverage tools from probability theory, stochastic modeling, information theory, etc. I also work to specialize agent design principles to specific **applications in operations**, such as recommendation systems, developing algorithms that are efficient and scalable.

 Contact
 ======